 Career Professionals of Canada News Feed

 This article, “Why should employers support workers who are making a career transition?” from HRD Canada highlights the growing trend of Canadian workers seeking career changes, with nearly half considering a shift to a new industry or role.
-Christine Ball, Executive Director of Career Professionals of Canada (CPC), emphasizes that this movement reflects a deeper reevaluation of personal skills and growth potential.
-She advocates for employers to actively support internal mobility and reskilling initiatives, noting that such efforts not only retain valuable institutional knowledge but also foster a culture of…
+Ball emphasizes that this movement reflects a deeper reevaluation of personal skills and growth potential.
+She advocates for employers to actively support internal mobility and reskilling initiatives, noting that such efforts not only retain valuable institutional knowledge but also foster a culture of continuous learning and adaptability.
+By adopting a skills-first approach…

 A recent article in Western Built magazine talks about how artificial intelligence (AI) has significantly transformed the employment landscape in Canada.
 Employers increasingly utilize AI-driven tools to streamline recruitment processes, such as resume screening and candidate assessments, enhancing efficiency and reducing biases.
 However, concerns persist regarding potential discrimination and the need for ethical AI implementation to ensure fair hiring practices.
 Job seekers are encouraged to adapt by acquiring digital skills and understanding AI’s role in modern recruitment.
 Read the full article here.